-According to the Online Mendelian Inheritance in Man database (OMIM), there are approximately 600 genetic disorders and subtypes with a hematologic component.
+According to the Online Mendelian Inheritance in Man database (OMIM), there are 650 petic disorders with a hematologic component.
 Of those, approximately 100 are monogenic and affect a cell of hematopoietic lineage.
-In select cases, and for certain patients, some of these conditions are are the patient's, the graft vs. host risk of the transplant should be very low.
-Moreover, technologies are being developed by companies like Bellicum Pharmaceuticals that will allow selective removal of transplanted cells if graft vs. host disease does occur.
+In select cases, and for certain patients, some of these conditions are currently treated through a are the patient's, the graft vs. host risk of the transplant should be very low.
+Moreover, technologies are being developed by companies like Bellicum Pharmaceuticals that withallow selective removal of transplanted cells if graft vs. host disease does occur.